canalplus/rx-player/doc/architecture/init/index.md

                                             +--------------+
 ```
 During the various events happening on content playback, the Init will create /
 destroy / update various player blocks.
-Such example of blocks are:
+Example of such blocks are:

   - Adaptive streaming management